teamniteo/handbook/2_Operations/user-stories.md

 ## Story Points

 A [Story Point](https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) is an arbitrary measure used by Scrum teams to indicate the effort required to implement a User Story.
 One full-time member on sprint should be able to do 10 Story Points.
+That said, there should be 2 Story Points reserved for code reviews, cleanup, writing new User Stories, catchups, and pair programming.

 ## Pipelines